 The Learning Resource Center (LRC) provides academic support to ASU students through tutoring in most disciplines, Supplemental InstructionTM (SI), peer coaching, academic success workshops, and computer-assisted instruction.
-The LRC tutoring program is certified by the College Reading and Learning Association, a national organization of learning-assistance professionals.
+The LRC provides scheduled small-group tutoring to ASU students in all grade levels in approximately 100 courses, including math, languages, business, physics, chemistry, and computer science.
 SI provides students in traditionally challenging courses with the opportunity to meet with an SI leader, a student who has successfully completed the course, for collaborative study-skills sessions that focus on the course material.

 The peer coaching program assists ASU students on or at risk of academic probation by providing a structured learning environment that focuses on helping students develop time- and stress-management skills.
 The academic success workshops offer the opportunity to develop general academic skills and college adjustment/survival skills such as coping with test anxiety, organizational skills, and critical thinking.
-Computer-assisted instruction is open to all ASU students, staff, and faculty, and addresses learning software applications.
-Internet use and research, and Pine e-mail.
+Computer-assisted instruction is open to all ASU students, staff, and faculty, and addresses learning software applications, Internet use and research, and e-mail.